United-Way-Achievement-Club/uw_database/README.md

 ## How to run

 First ensure that you have Python version 2.6+ installed on your machine.
-To make sure that this is the case, run the command
+To make sure that this is the case, run the following command to ensure that python is installed and it is the correct version.

     python --version

-to ensure that python is installed and it is the correct version.

 Then, follow these steps.